The Cross Symbol on Nutrition Facts Labels: What Does It Mean?

 To know more about this important health-related information and to keep your health in mind, read it completely and take care of your diet.

-By reading labels, you can pick foods that are good for you.
+By reading labels, you can select foods that support your health goals.

 Unhealthy Nutrients